Sustainability Social Audits

 - SEDEX Member’s Ethical Trade Audit (SMETA): SEDEX helps organizations manage data on labor practices, health & safety, environment and business ethics in their supply chain.
 SMETA covers ETI Base Code principles and additionally reviews performance against human rights, land rights, responsible recruitment practices, the right to work of migrant workers, management systems implementation and the presence of sub-contracting and home working.

 - Worldwide Responsible Accredited Production (WRAP): WRAP is a non-profit organization dedicated to the promotion and certification of lawful, humane, and ethical manufacturing throughout the world.

 Increasingly industry bodies are collaborating to develop Codes of Conduct specifically targeting known issues in their sectors.
-The ICTI Care program for the toy industry, the Electronics Industry Citizenship Coalition (EICC) and Responsible Jewelry Council certification are just a few such schemes that SGS works with.
+The ICTI Care program for the toy industry, the Responsible Business Alliance (RBA) for electronic industry and Responsible Jewelry Council certification are just a few such schemes that SGS works with.

 Contact SGS to discover how we can measure your performance against a range of social audit factors.